blog-banner

 Photo: Minicucci architecte

-If you're having a hard time finding the ideal multigenerational home, why not buy land and build a new dwelling that will fulfill your needs?
-You can hire an architect to draw up the plan from scratch or buy a manufactured, pre-designed home, as shown in the example hereabove.
+If you're having a hard time finding the ideal multigenerational household, why not buy land and build a new dwelling that will fulfill your needs?
+You can hire an architect to draw up the plan from scratch, choosing for yourself whether you have separate entrances, living rooms, dining spaces, and more, or buy a manufactured, pre-designed home, as shown in the example hereabove.

 8- An ultra-modern shared home